 Is your fear of flying interfering with your travel plans?
-Are you dreaming about that sunny vacation but plan to stay close to home because you are too afraid to board a plane?
+Are you dreaming about that family reunion but plan to stay close to home because you are too afraid to board a plane?
 You are not alone, as one in six adults suffer from the fear of air travel.

 Fear of flying has many components that can stem from other common phobias including the fears of:

 - Enclosed spaces